newrelic/k8s-metadata-injection/README.md

 ```

 Executing this
-- creates a namespace `newrelic`,
-- creates a service `newrelic-metadata-injector` in namespace `newrelic`,
+- creates `newrelic-metadata-injection-deployment` and `newrelic-metadata-injection-svc`,
-- registers the `newrelic-metadata-injector` service as a MutatingAdmissionWebhook with the Kubernetes api
+- registers the `newrelic-metadata-injection-svc` service as a MutatingAdmissionWebhook with the Kubernetes api

 ### 3) Enable the automatic Kubernetes metadata injection on your namespaces